Act-Fancer

-Act-Fancer: Cybernetick Hyper Weapon (アクトフェンサー) is a 1989 horizontally scrolling shoot 'em up arcade game developed and published by Data East.
-This game is third of Data East's 'Evolution Trilogy': first being Darwin 4078, second being SRD: Super Real Darwin.
-Unlike its two predecessors, this game is a scrolling-platform run-n'-gun type game instead of vertical shooter.
+is a 1989 run and gun video game developed and published by Data East for arcades.
+Act-Fancer is the third of Data East's 'Evolution Trilogy', following Darwin 4078 and SRD: Super Real Darwin.
+The two earlier games are vertically scrolling shooters.

 Gameplay

-Act-Fancer features a cyborg battling against alien creatures, while collecting power-ups and defeating bosses to advance levels.
+Act-Fancer features a cyborg battling against alien creatures, while collecting power-ups to evolve into stronger forms and defeating bosses to advance levels.

 Reception

 In Japan, Game Machine listed Act-Fancer: Cybernetick Hyper Weapon on their June 15, 1989 issue as being the sixth most-successful table arcade unit of the month.